friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\literal_in_for_loop.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: for "char" in "word":
+       1: for "char" in "word":
               ^^^^^^

     A for loop must have the form: